 Snorkeling in a Cenote is a fun and unique way to see underwater life.
 It would be impossible to list them all, so I’ve put together a list of the Riviera Maya Best Cenotes for families.

 Most of the Cenotes have a small entrance fee, ranging from US $5 to $10 per person per day.
-While some do have restaurant facilities, it’s always a good idea to pack a cooler with food and drinks when you head out for the day.
-Water shoes (as opposed to flip flops) are a very good idea for safety and comfort.
+While some do have restaurant facilities, it’s always a good idea to pack a cooler with food and drinks when you head out for the day. water shoes (as opposed to flip flops) are a very good idea for safety and comfort.
 Also, it’s best to bring your own snorkel gear so you don’t have to rent it on site.

 When visiting the Cenotes, be sure to respect the posted signs.
 Most Cenotes do not allow sunscreen, creams or lotions of any kind in the water as it causes massive damage to the natural underwater ecosystem.
-Bugs, especially mosquitos, can be bag around some of the Cenotes, yet most don’t allow insect repellent to be worn in the water.
+Bugs, especially mosquitoes, can be bad around some of the Cenotes, yet most don’t allow insect repellent to be worn in the water.
 Again, please respect this.
 You can spray yourself once you exit the water.

 The water here is crystal clear and you’ll find impressive stalactites under water along with fish and sea turtles.